 We’re talking about chicken parmigiana and if there was a food hall of fame honoring Italian-American staples, it would be among the first inductees.

 Variations and offshoots aside, chicken parmigiana as you know it always contains the same batch of basic ingredients: Chicken breast, often butterflied, breadcrumbs, Italian seasonings, Neapolitan tomato sauce, and mozzarella cheese.
 These ingredients can see minor changes depending on the cook’s preference, but for the most part, when you order “chicken parm” in a restaurant or your mom says it’s what’s for dinner, you know what you’re getting.

 But it wasn’t always that way.
 In fact, hop in a foodie time machine to pre-20th century Italy, and chicken parmigiana would be as out of place as chicken satay.
 So, how did this dish become a ubiquitous mainstay in restaurants, pizzerias, and kitchens?

 What Came First, The Chicken or The Parm?

-And about that “parmigiana” moniker, why is it called “parmigiana” when it’s typically made with mozzarella cheese?
+And about that “parmigiana” moniker.
+Why is it called “parmigiana” when it’s typically made with mozzarella cheese?
 One theory lies in the geography of Italy.
 The cheese we know as parmigiana—or parmesan—is named after the city of Parma in the northern Italian region of Emilia-Romagna, where the delicate cheese was first produced.
-So, perhaps it was named after the city or Parma?
+So, that would lead you to believe that it was named after the city of Parma.

 Chicken parmigiana encompasses everything we love about Italian food in one bite.